The Divine Incarnation

 The beginning of our salvation is realized at the Incarnation of Christ.
 Thus, the Lord’s feasts are all linked together, as they unfold the fulfillment of God’s economy of salvation to humankind.

-The name Jesus means “God is among us”.
+The lord Jesus Christ is Emmanuel “God is among us”.
 This is the good news, the most joyful announcement.
 Hence comes the word “Gospel” (Gr. evangelio: good news; Evangelismos: Annunciation) which means the “good news”.